-9. Curriculum links
+12. Curriculum links

-- 9.1.
-The school seeks opportunities to draw links between RSE and health education and other curriculum subjects wherever possible to enhance pupils' learning. - 9.2.
+- 12.1.
+The school seeks opportunities to draw links between RSE and health education and other curriculum subjects wherever possible to enhance pupils' learning. - 12.2.
 RSHE and health education will be linked to the following subjects: - Citizenship pupils are provided with the knowledge, skills and understanding to help prepare them to play a full and active part in society, including an understanding of how laws are made and upheld and how to make sensible decisions. - Science pupils are taught about the main external parts of the body and changes to the human body as it grows, including puberty. - ICT and computing pupils are taught about how they can keep themselves safe online and the different risks that they may face online as they get older. - PE pupils can develop competence to excel in a broad range of physical activities, are physically active for sustained periods of time, engage in competitive sport and lead healthy, active lives. - PSHE pupils learn about respect and difference, values and characteristics of individuals.

-10. Working with parents
+13. Working with parents/carers

-- 10.1.
-The school understands that parents' role in the development of their children's understanding about relationships and health is vital. - 10.2.
-The school will work closely with parents when planning and delivering the content of the school's RSHE and health education curriculum. - 10.3.
-When in consultation with parents, the school will provide: - The curriculum content, including what will be taught and when. - Examples of the resources the school intends to use to deliver the curriculum. - Information about parents' right to withdraw their child from nonstatutory elements of RSE and health education. - 10.4.
-Parents will be provided with frequent opportunities to understand and ask questions about the school's approach to RSE and health education. - 10.5.
-The school understands that the teaching of some aspects of the curriculum may be of concern to parents.

-- 10.6.
-If parents have concerns regarding RSE and health education, they may submit these via email to email address, or contact the school office to arrange a meeting with the principal on telephone number. - 10.7.
-Parents will be regularly consulted on the curriculum content, through meetings and letters, and the curriculum will be planned in conjunction with parents' views.
-A recent consultation of this policy was shared with parents/carers in September 2021.
-Feedback was discussed and considered for further development in Trust practice and policy development.
+- 13.1.
+The school understands parents and carers' role in the development of their children's understanding about relationships and health is vital. - 13.2.
+The school will work closely with parents and carers when planning and delivering the content of the school's RSHE and health education curriculum. - 13.3.
+When in consultation with parents and carers, the school will provide: - The curriculum content, including what will be taught and when. - Examples of the resources the school intends to use to deliver the curriculum. - Information about parents/carers' right to withdraw their child from non-statutory elements of RSE and health education. - 13.4.
+Parents will be provided with frequent opportunities to understand and ask questions about the school's approach to RSE and health education. - 13.5.
+The school understands that the teaching of some aspects of the curriculum may be of concern to parents. - 13.6.
+If parents/carers have concerns regarding RSE and health education, they may submit these via email to email address, or contact the school office to arrange a meeting with the principal on telephone number. - 13.7.
+Parents/carers will be regularly consulted on the curriculum content, through meetings and letters, and the curriculum will be planned in conjunction with parents' views.
+A recent consultation of this policy was shared with parents/carers in January 2024.
+Feedback was discussed and considered for further development in Trust practice and policy development. - 13.8.
+When in consultation with parents, the school will provide: - The curriculum content, including what will be taught and when. - Examples of the resources the school intends to use to deliver the curriculum. - Information about parents' right to withdraw their child from nonstatutory elements of RSHE. - 13.9.
+The school will remain aware that the teaching of some aspects of the curriculum may be of concern to parents.
+If parents have concerns regarding RSHE, they will contact the principal/RSHE co-ordinator

-11. Working with external agencies
+14. Working with external agencies